IELTS Test Day Invigilator (Tokyo)

 - Ability to cope with changes/difficult situations

 - Good customer care

-Invigilators typically work between 5 and 9 hours at any given IELTS test session.
-It is normally scheduled on Saturdays and starting time is 7.00 a.m.
+Invigilators typically work between 5 and 9 hours at any given IELTS test sessions.
+It is normally scheduled on weekdays / Saturdays and starting times are 9.30a.m. and 7.00a.m.
+(Saturday).

 All applicants must have a valid work permit and visa to work in Japan as the British Council cannot arrange for these.

 PLEASE NOTE THAT THE ABOVE DATES ARE TENTATIVE AND SUBJECT TO CHANGE IF REQUIRED DUE TO UNAVOIDABLE CIRCUMSTANCES.